RancorFace/kke-solutions/linux/basic/Linux-File-Permissions.md

 Please give executable permissions to `/tmp/xfusioncorp.sh` script on App Server 1.
 Also make sure every user can execute it.

+### Explanation

+**Question asks you to make sure every user is able to execute the script, not only the super user or sudo users.**

+Since its a bash script not a normal file so it is asked to give it executable permission so that server users can run the script later whenever needed.

+Please note that in case of bash script `bash` is the interpreter that is actually going to execute the script and the interpreter needs to read the script.
+Even if you have given it only executable permission the interpreter i.e `bash` will not be able to execute it.
+You have to give it read permission as well along with execute permission.

 ## Solution

 * Login to stapp01 and change to `root`: